Zblog741/Zblog741.github.io/_posts/2025-05-15-spanish-caste-system.markdown

 Recently, there has been some debate about the sustainability of the pensioner system.
 Currently, Spain spends about half its annual budget in pensions.
 Pensioners worked and saved during an era of economic expansion; they could afford houses and vacations.
 New births per year have declined steeply, and the result is that old people now own the housing, and the economy in general.
 Yet those pensioners who need no pension, do receive a generous pension.
-In exchange for that generosity, they only have to keep voting PSOE.
+In exchange for that generosity, they only have to keep voting PSOE (or PP, the "right-wing" copy of PSOE).

 Back in the day, multiple working Spaniards paid for one pensioner's needs.
 The issue is that now, for every pensioner there are only two working Spaniards (and I bet one of them is not even born and raised in Spain).
 Young working people have been reduced to slaves to old people since they don't realistically have a chance to acquire a stake in the economy (or own their own housing).